YLEE201/MobileAssignment/README.md

 # MobileAssignment
 An Android App that used the Traffic Scotland RSS feed to create a presentable and useful layout of information to users.
 Note.
-The plan for journey function does not work as that requires a premium google maps key which would link to my debit/credit card.
+The plan for journey function does not work as that requires a premium google maps key which would have me to link debit/credit card to my google account.

 # Gradle
 ```